Village Radar Speed Sign

 These improvements are only for one direction of traffic at a time.
 The traffic on the non-SLR side of the road is still the higher ratio, indicating that once the SID is removed, traffic speeds rise once more.

-Based on the data collected, the next campaign will be to stop the centre locations for now as the traffic is better here, the effect of the SID is minimal and the numbers at these locations will remain the similar anyway because the outer locations are slowing down traffic.
+Based on the data collected, the centre locations have been stopped as the traffic is better here, the effect of the SID is minimal and the numbers at these locations will remain the similar anyway because the outer locations are slowing down traffic.